-In recent years, Danish slaughterhouses and the Danish Meat Research Institute have conducted a number of trials to find the optimum freezing method for fresh meat.
-The method that yields the best result is rapid freezing at temperatures lower than -30 °C. The air speed must be high so that the surface temperature decreases as rapidly as possible in order to avoid evaporation from the surface.
+In recent years, Danish slaughterhouses and DMRI Technological Institute have conducted a number of trials to find the optimum freezing method for fresh meat.
+The method that yields the best result is rapid freezing at temperatures lower than -30 °C. The air speed must be high so that the surface temperature decreases as rapidly as possible.
 The boxes are also separated so that chilling occurs from both top and bottom of the boxes.